Written by Yoppie

 If you are particularly worried about low iron leading to anemia, introducing foods that contain vitamin C can help with iron absorption.
 Add foods like oranges, red and green peppers, pineapple, strawberries, broccoli and mango to up your vit C.

-This phase is when estrogen levels start to rise again to prepare eggs for the Ovulation phase, which is right around the corner.
+This phase is when oestrogen levels start to rise again to prepare eggs for the Ovulation phase, which is right around the corner.
 Your body may conserve its carbohydrate stores, but it will also have an increased ability to burn fat.
 Energy increases, and your body is actually more receptive to activities like strength training, so it’s a great time to focus on fitness.

 As such, your body may need more carbohydrates during this phase… bring on the carbs!
 Of course, with carbs you should also be getting a regular intake of proteins, and it doesn’t hurt to stay on the iron and vit C train to replenish levels that may have been lost during your period.
-It can also be helpful to incorporate sprouted and fermented foods that metabolise estrogen, like broccoli sprouts and kimchi.
+It can also be helpful to incorporate sprouted and fermented foods that metabolise oestrogen, like broccoli sprouts and kimchi.

 There’s a lot to think about in this phase, but there are a few foods that can help with the above, like oatmeal, soybeans, lentils, poultry, peppers and oranges.